Winner will assume post held by late Frank Skartados

 Manley: Beacon is a great city that has come a long way.
 I remember when my mother was a reporter at the Evening News on Main Street in the late 1970s and early 1980s — the way it was and the way it is now.
 But even with prosperity, there are repercussions.
 Many residents who have owned real estate over the years are doing well on their investments, but the locals who have rented are slowly getting priced out.
 We need to find the fine line between keeping our longtime residents while bringing new people into Beacon.
 I very much look forward to working for and representing everyone in Albany.

-Photos providedThe Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+Photos providedThe Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.